Eat in Hong Kong like a MasterChef

 Eight Treasures

 There are lots of popular beef brisket noodle soup shops in Hong Kong, but this is one of the greats.
 It’s a different atmosphere to Sister Wah up the road, less bustle and more modern, but the bowls here are superior.
-The tender brisket flakes upon impact while large chunks of white radish soak up the herbal broth.
+The tender brisket flakes at the slightest tough of a chopstick, while large chunks of white radish absorb the heart-warming herbal broth.
 There are different beef cuts and bits available, from short rib to honeycomb tripe and tongue.
 You can also order your noodles separately, dipping and mixing as you see fit.

 Wing Wah Building, 124 Electric Road, Tin Hau, Hong Kong, facebook.com/eighttreasures

-MasterChef moment: This was one of the few occasions where Poh didn’t join me, so she insisted going back, because FOMO (aka FOPOH).
+MasterChef moment: This was one of the few occasions where Poh didn’t join me, but she insisted we go back together when I told her about it, because FOMO (aka FOPOH)!

 Seventh Son Restaurant

 I was determined to get a crew together for yum cha and settled on Seventh Son because of its reputation for exquisite whole suckling pig (must be pre-ordered).
 Chef Chui Wai Kwan opened the first outlet in 2013, but the family has a long culinary history.
 He is the seventh and youngest son of Chui Fook Chuen, who founded the celebrated Fook Lam Moon restaurants in 1972.
 But back to the pig: it’s presented whole at the table, skin brittle and glistening, before being dismantled.
-The skin is served on bao disks with scalloped edges and hoisin, while the rest of the animal is chopped, plated and goes on the lazy susan.
-Ask what can be pre-ordered at the time of booking to avoid missing out on gelatinous stewed grouper with bitter melon and bean curd and crispy-skinned chicken.
+The skin is served on bao disks with scalloped edges and hoisin, while the rest of the animal is chopped, plated and placed on the lazy susan.
+Ask what can be pre-ordered at the time of booking to avoid missing out on dishes like gelatinous stewed grouper with bitter melon and bean curd.
 That said, you can’t go wrong with traditional dim sum, either.

 57-73 Lockhart Road, Wan Chai, Hong Kong, seventhson.hk